jzelenjak/SoftwareEngineeringMethods/microservices/users/docs/API-document.md

 POST   /api/users/register
 ```

 Endpoint for registering a user.
 It also registers the user with the Authentication microservice.
 No privileges are needed.
-For security reasons, everyone is registered as a student initially, but can be promoted by a lecturer or an admin later.
+For security reasons, everyone is registered as a student initially, but can be promoted by a teaches or an admin later.

 *NB!
 The token will NOT be sent back.
 Use /api/auth/login to get it.*